- TDD Background Explained

 - Developers have the scope of testing regression at every step or when testing after every small update.

-- Test-Driven Development (TDD) can also be a great fit to allow automation testing tools to carry out deeper searches and tests through every different code path.
+- Test-Driven Devlopment (TDD) can also be a great fit to allow automation testing tools to carry out deeper searches and tests through every different code path.

 - Because of small test cases and breaking complex functions into small building blocks, documentation becomes easier and often self-explanatory.